belvoirwriting/vobwg202402/src/posts/hayrick.md

 - [_There are Rivers in the Sky_](https://www.penguin.co.uk/books/316776/there-are-rivers-in-the-sky-by-shafak-elif/9780241988749) by Shafak Elif
 - [_Convenience Store Woman_](https://granta.com/products/convenience-store-woman) by Sayaka Murata translated by Ginny Tapley Takemori

-And on the craft of writing we heard about _Story Genius_ by Lisa Cron.
+On the craft of writing we heard about _Story Genius_ by Lisa Cron.
 She has a load of free resources at http://wiredforstory.com/free-resources.

-You can read the full version of Clare’s article Face Value: Translating Divergence on [Words without Borders](https://wordswithoutborders.org/read/article/2025-02/face-value-translating-divergence-clare-richards)
+And you can read the full version of Clare’s article Face Value: Translating Divergence on [Words without Borders](https://wordswithoutborders.org/read/article/2025-02/face-value-translating-divergence-clare-richards)

 We’ve had two bookshops open near us relatively recently.
 [The Reading Room](https://the-reading-room-grantham.square.site) is in Grantham, appropriately located inside the [George](https://www.granthamcivicsociety.co.uk/charles-dickens) where Charles Dickens stayed when it was a hotel and described as “one of the best inns in England” in [Nicholas Nickleby](https://standardebooks.org/ebooks/charles-dickens/nicholas-nickleby).